Pride, vanity, and Virgin River

 She rolled her eyes, and her mouth twisted.
 “Yes,” she grunted.
 “If I only had a dime.”
 As I walked away from that exchange, I realized my friend didn’t take this comparison as a compliment, but I rejected her irritation.
 She was a dead ringer for Julia Stiles, I reasoned.
 To my mind, it was a huge compliment because Julia Stiles was really beautiful.
 Why would anyone be annoyed with that?

 Let’s just say I can’t wait until the hit Netflix show, Virgin River, goes off the air.
-This series is based on the soapy romance series of the same name, written by American author Robyn Carr.
+This soapy series is based on the set of romance books of the same name, written by American author Robyn Carr.

 Several people in the last couple of years, most of them strangers have told me that I look like an actress on that show.